Cons Lists and Folds in PHP

 }

-As you can see, the Cons implementation does the majority of the work in-regards to the methods we use to traverse the list.
-After supplying how each of the different folds are to be implemented, we are able to use these to create the map and filter methods.
-A fold is used to analyse a recursive data-structure and create a returning value from this completed process.
-The ‘foldr’ method is used to do the more common action of iterating over each element in the list (in order) from left to right.
-The ‘foldl’ method on the other hand can be considered the opposite, going right to left instead.
-These methods can be typically achieved using ‘array_reduce’ in PHP, with ‘array_reverse’ invoked first in the case of ‘foldl’.
+As you can see, the Cons implementation does the majority of the work with regard to the methods we use to traverse the list.
+After defining how each of the different folds is to be implemented, we are able to use these to create the map and filter methods.
+A fold is used to analyse a recursive data structure and to create a returning value from this completed process.
+The foldr method is used to perform the more common action of iterating over each element in the list (in order) from left to right.
+The foldl method, on the other hand, can be considered the opposite, going from right to left instead.
+These methods can typically be achieved using array_reduce in PHP, with array_reverse invoked first in the case of foldl.

 Other Use-cases